 \subsection{Effect of Heading Direction Error}

-Recall that heading direction changes $\{\theta_n\}$ are quantized into four levels as $\theta_n\in \{0$, $\frac{\pi}{2}$, $\pi$, $\frac{3\pi}{2}\}$, by exploiting the prior information of surrounding arrangement.
+{ Recall that heading direction changes $\{\theta_n\}$ are quantized into four levels as $\theta_n\in \{0$, $\frac{\pi}{2}$, $\pi$, $\frac{3\pi}{2}\}$, by exploiting the prior information of surrounding arrangement.
 It enables us to obtain the precise trajectory estimation, as shown in Fig. \ref{Fig:LinearPath} and \ref{Fig:ArbitraryPath}.
-On the other hand, Fig.~\ref{Fig:PriorPath} represents the estimated trajectory without the quantization, showing that the degradation of the positioning accuracy is marginal such that the average positioning error {increases} from $0.369$ (m) to $0.494$ (m) at Site A, and $1.705$ (m) to $1.958$ (m) at Site B. At Site C, the positioning accuracy is slightly improved from $0.978$ (m) to $0.873$ (m).
+On the other hand, Fig.~\ref{Fig:PriorPath} plots the estimated trajectory without quantization, showing that the degradation of the positioning accuracy is marginal such that the average positioning error increases from $0.369$ (m) to $0.494$ (m) at Site A, $1.705$ (m) to $1.958$ (m) at Site B. At Site C, the positioning accuracy is slightly improved from $0.978$ (m) to $0.873$ (m).
 With the gyroscope error being unbiased, each error can be canceled out while moving.
 As a result, the entire trajectory is generally well-maintained with acceptable error, verifying the proposed algorithm to be robust against such error. }